IsraelPina32/quest-pokedex/README.md

 ### 1. `usePokemonList` (Pagination)
 Handles the fetching of the main list.
 It implements logic to fetch **10 Pokemon at a time**, managing loading states and pagination offsets efficiently.

-### 2. `usePokemonTypes` (Filtering)
+### 2. `usePokemonTypes` (Type Filter & Navigation)
- dedicated hook responsible for fetching and managing all available Pokemon types from the PokeAPI.
-This powers the filtering system, allowing the user to sort the list dynamically.
+Responsible for fetching and managing all available Pokemon types.
+Upon selection, it triggers the rendering of a **specialized view ("Filtered Home")**, displaying exclusively the Pokemon belonging to that specific elemental type (e.g., a "Fire-only" grid).

 ### 3. `usePokemonDetails` (Specific Data)
 Handles the data fetching for a single, specific Pokemon.
 It manages the unique URL parameters to retrieve detailed stats, abilities, and sprites for the details page.